Performance Optimization Guide

 ethtool -C $INTERFACE adaptive-rx on adaptive-tx on rx-usecs 10

-# Enable jumbo frames
+# Enable jumbo frames (if supported by network)

 ip link set dev $INTERFACE mtu 9000